OpenCHAMI/openchami.org/content/docs/guides/getting_started.md

 The **[OpenCHAMI Tutorial](/docs/tutorial/)** provides the most current and detailed instructions for deploying OpenCHAMI.
 Follow the tutorial to set up your environment and start the services using Podman Quadlets and the [Release RPM](https://github.com/OpenCHAMI/release).

-{{< callout context="note" title="Legacy Docker Compose" icon="rocket" >}}
-For legacy Docker Compose deployments, see the [deployment-recipes repository](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart).
-Note that these recipes are deprecated and not recommended for new users.
-{{< /callout >}}

 ### Dependencies and Assumptions

 The **[OpenCHAMI Tutorial](/docs/tutorial/)** uses Podman Quadlets for container management and is tested on Rocky Linux 9 with x86 processors.

-For Docker Compose deployments (legacy), the OpenCHAMI services are containerized and tested running under `docker compose`.
-See the [deployment-recipes repository](https://github.com/OpenCHAMI/deployment-recipes/tree/main/quickstart) for details (not recommended for new users).
+See the tutorial for current system requirements and dependencies.

 #### Assumptions